 3: What is the timeline to file a Zofran lawsuit case?

-As with all civil lawsuits, there are set deadlines for filing claims.
-These time limits are referred to as “statute of limitations.”
-They vary from state to state.
+All civil cases have time limits for filing an eligible claim.
+States set their own time limits, otherwise known as the “statute of limitations,” and each one varies.
 An attorney can help you determine what the statute of limitation is for your state.

 4: Do I have to pay an attorney to determine whether or not I have a case for my child’s birth defect case?